How Build Dakota Began

 Please contact the financial aid office at your technical college with questions or further details regarding your individual situation.

-Yes, however, because there are certain regulations tied to certain types of funds, it is recommended you contact the technical college financial aid department for questions regarding your individual situation.
+Yes, however, because there are certain regulations tied to certain types of funds, it is recommended you contact the financial aid office at your technical college for questions regarding your individual situation.

 The Build Dakota Scholarship covers any expenses directly related to program requirements.
-This includes tuition, fees, books, laptops, equipment and tools.
+This includes tuition, fees, books, equipment, technology and tools.
 These purchases must be required and approved by the technical college.
 If a student wishes to purchase additional or optional equipment, books, or tools, it is at his or her own expense.
 The Build Dakota Scholarship does not pay for any housing or living expenses.

 Contact your technical college for further details.
 Each school has a different process for distribution of these items.